julian-garrido/Size-of-HCGs-vs-CIGs/README.md

     --> Remove recording of intermediate data in Taverna to avoid running out of memory
 10. Save all results of setep 9 in datasets/results/sextractor2ndIterationTables

+11. Run BuildDS9Image4sexResults.t2flow to create preview images of the resulting sextractor seg images in order to be able to verify the quality of the results.
+Do it for the results of 1st iteration of sextractor workflows. to preview only valid results.
+    --> Input file: datasets/results/sextractor1stIterationTables/valid_band_g_results.text
+    --> Save results at datasets/results/sextractor/ds9jpeg

+12. Run BuildDS9Image4sexResults.t2flow to create preview images of the resulting sextractor seg images in order to be able to verify the quality of the results.
+Do it for the results of 2nd iteration of sextractor workflows. to preview only valid results.
+    --> Input file: datasets/results/sextractor2ndtIterationTables/valid_band_g_results.text
+    --> Save results at datasets/results/sextractor2/ds9jpeg

 Workflows
 =========
 workflows/addRowEmptyTables.t2flow: Replace and empty TableData in a VOTable by an empty row (with nulls and NaN).
     PreCondition:
-        - The first column in the VOTable must be the object name and it contains MAGICKEYTOREPLACE
+        - The first column in the VOTable must be the object name and it contains MAGICKEYTOREPLACE workflows/BuildDS9Image4sexResults.t2flow: It creates preview images using ds9 and applying scale log option to all frames.

 Todo list
 =========